Boise State University

 Team b Marketing and Strategy

-Instructional Designer/Trainer (July 2016 to Present) Consulting for National Nuclear Security Administration
+Instructional Designer/Trainer (July 2016 to April 2018) Consulting for National Nuclear Security Administration

 - Developed Project Plan to stand up organization’s first Enterprise Cybersecurity Awareness and Training (ECSAT) program to provide end user cybersecurity training for nine geographically separated sites.